Moogsoft/moog-graze/README.md

  The use of TLS (https) is mandatory

- To pass a server crt pass the parameter options.cert as a cert in PEM format
+ To pass a server certificate pass the parameter options.cert in PEM format

- To pass a client key use options.key as cert in PEM format, you must also pass a server cert.
+ To pass a client key use options.key as certificate in PEM format, you must also pass a server certificate.

  To provide a ca certificate (self signed) or a ca as a valid root (some common root certificates are included)